AlbertPKW/Singapore-Residential-CarPark-Availability/README.md

 Sign up for a free account at [dbt homepage](https://www.getdbt.com/) and create a new project.

-Fork this repository and enter Repo by copying Git repo link from Github Choose BigQuery as the data warehouse.
+Fork this repository and enter Repo by copying Git repo link from Github.
+Choose BigQuery as the data warehouse.

 * Upload the service account key json file in the create from file option.
 This will fill out most fields related to the production credentials.